 On Friday, Gutenberg co-lead Matias Ventura announced that the release of WordPress 5.0 will be pushed back to November 27: "After listening to a lot of feedback - as well as looking at current issues, ongoing pull requests, and general progress - we're going to take an extra week to make sure everything is fully dialed in."

-If you are not yet ready for the Gutenberg editor, you can suppress it when updating to WordPress 5.0 with the Classic Editor Plugin .
-However, it was unclear how long the Plugin would work.
-Now the uncertainty has an end: The Classic Editor Plugin will be officially supported by WordPress until December 31, 2021.
+If you are not yet ready for the Gutenberg editor, you can suppress it when updating to WordPress 5.0 with the Classic Editor plugin .
+How long the plugin would work, however, was unclear.
+Now the uncertainty has an end: The Classic Editor plugin is officially supported by WordPress until December 31, 2021.

-If you have a question about the elements and functions of the new Gutenberg editor, or if you're not really getting anywhere with testing, take a look at the Gutenberg primer.
+If you have a question about the elements and functions of the new Gutenberg-Editor or if you don't really get ahead during testing, have a look at the Gutenberg primer.
 In weeks of hard work Jessica Lyschik has written information and explanations about the new editor and thus created an easy to understand Gutenberg manual.

-Our founder and managing director Torben talked a little about his work in Malte Helmhold's podcast "Little Time - Much Effect".
-Among other things, you'll learn how RAIDBOXES came to be, why there are no bosses at our company and how important design really is.
+Our founder and CEO Torben talked to Malte Helmhold in the podcast "Little Time - Much Effect".
+Among other things, you'll learn how Raidboxes came to be, why there are no bosses at our company and how important design really is.
 Just take a listen 🙂